Singularity and differentiability at the origin of static and spherically symmetric black holes: Applications and conclusions

-This spacetime is less regular than the original Hayward spacetime~\cite{Hayward:2005gi}, since it can be $C^2$ but not $C^4$-extended.
-In the modified Hayward spacetime, all curvature invariants constructed without additional covariant derivatives are finite at $r=0$, e.g.~$R$ and $\tensor{R}{_{\mu\nu\rho\sigma}}\tensor{R}{^{\mu\nu\rho\sigma}}$; however, already with the inclusion of two covariant derivatives one obtains diverging invariants, e.g.~$\Box R$.
+This spacetime is less differentiable than the original Hayward spacetime~\cite{Hayward:2005gi}, since it can be $C^2$ but not $C^4$-extended to the origin.
+In the modified Hayward spacetime, all curvature invariants constructed without additional covariant derivatives are finite at $r=0$, e.g.~$R$ and $\tensor{R}{_{\mu\nu\rho\sigma}}\tensor{R}{^{\mu\nu\rho\sigma}}$; however, already with the inclusion of two covariant derivatives one obtains diverging curvature invariants, e.g.~$\Box R$.

-A more interesting case is the regular black hole spacetime that has been proposed in~\cite{Culetu:2013fsa,Culetu:2014lca}: